masible/greaseweazle-v4-case/README.md

 - The "small" top case flexes a bit too much and could do with having a lip that prevents this.
 - The holes for mounting the Greaseweazle are a bit too unforgiving when brass inserts are mounted.
-- The USB port hold could be moved left to accommodate shorter ribbon cables.
+- The USB port hole could be moved left to accommodate shorter ribbon cables.
 - The holes in the bottom case are ever so slightly too tight for common hex head screws.

 ### License